Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 Tax Refund Calculations

-Can I claim for a rebate on work mileage on top of a tax refund?
+Can I claim for a rebate on work mileage on top of a tax rebate?

 HMRC has a system called Approved Mileage Allowance Payments, for people who use their own vehicles or public transport for work.
 If your employer isn't giving you what the AMAP says you're entitled to, you can claim mileage tax relief.
 Here are the basic AMAP amounts you need to know for filling out the calculator: